 measure it once but have forgotten the figures.)
 The

 machine has an internal water heating element so the

 energy usage would be high.
-I try to dry on the outside
+I try to dry the clothes on

-clothes line though in winter this sometimes does not dry
+the outside clothes line though in winter this sometimes

 I don't have a dishwasher at present.
 I wash the dishes

 by hand in the sink.
 This would be quite energy efficient

 as the hot water used comes from the heat pump hot water